-After your citrus has come to room temperature, rolling the fruit under the palm of your hand while pressing firmly downward on the counter top will break open the juice capsules - making it easier to extract the juices once cut open.
+After your citrus has come to room temperature, rolling the fruit under the palm of your hand while pressing firmly down on the countertop will break open the juice capsules - making it easier to extract the juices once cut open.

 Cut Citrus to Expose Fruit Flesh

-In order to juice the citrus you’ll need to expose the fruit’s flesh underneath the rhynd.
+In order to juice the citrus, you’ll need to expose the fruit’s flesh underneath the rind.
 Determining whether you should cut your fruit in half or in quarters depends on the size and type of juicing method you will be doing.